polterguy/polterguy.github.io/tutorials/database-crud/index.md

 created endpoints.

 This meta data becomes crucial as we later start looking at how Magic creates your frontend code using similar techniques as it used to create your backend.
+You can see this meta information as properties of your endpoint if you go to the _"Endpoints"_ menu item, and click any of your endpoints.

 ## Analysing the code

 Once you're done playing around with your endpoints, open up the _"Files"_ menu item.
-Click the _"modules"_ folder, and then click the folder with the same name as the name of the database you generated above.
+Click the _"modules"_ folder, then click the folder with the same name as the name of the database you generated above.
 Click for instance the _"languages.get.hl"_ file, at which point you should see something resembling the following.